adopted-ember-addons/emberx-select/README.md

 `on-blur` fires anytime the `blur` event is triggered on the x-select component.
-When the action fires it sends two arguments: the value, the jQuery event.
+When the action fires it sends two arguments: the value, the DOM event.

 **on-focus-out**

 `on-focus-out` fires anytime the `focusOut` event is triggered on the x-select component.
-When the action fires it sends two arguments: the value, the jQuery event.
+When the action fires it sends two arguments: the value, the DOM event.

 **on-click**

 `on-click` fires when x-select is clicked.
-When the action fires it sends two arguments: the value, the jQuery event.
+When the action fires it sends two arguments: the value, the DOM event.

 **on-disable** (x-option)